EthicApp-Development/ethicapp-main/README.md

 # EthicApp

+> IMPORTANT: please refer to the [`overhaul-2122`](https://github.com/EthicApp-Development/ethicapp-main/tree/overhaul-2122) branch for the updated documentation.

 This repository contains the main project for EthicApp: a web application (developed in JavaScript and Angular.JS) for supporting teaching Ethics in high education environments.
 Please review the [organization README document](https://github.com/EthicApp-Development/organization#readme) for a detailed description of this project and its goals.

 ## 1. Developing